 * Did you know you can save up to 40% on holiday prices?
 See our latest travel deals and enter your email address below to get updates every fortnight.

 Cheap holidays in Europe

-Crossing the Channel can be one of the best deals.
-You can stay on some of the most beautiful stretches of French coastline in a holiday parc with a choice of mobile homes, lodges and apartments plus loads of activities and facilities to keep children amused.
+If you have children, stay in a holiday parc on one of the most beautiful stretches of French coastline with a choice of mobile homes, lodges and apartments plus loads of activities and facilities.
 We recommend Siblu.

 Cheap winter sun

 If you want to get away for some winter sunshine you need to think carefully about your destination and how far you need to fly.
 Generally, the longer the journey, the more expensive the price of the holiday.
 However, some long-haul destinations have low prices on the ground, so if you stay for longer you are effectively saving.

 The Canary Islands are popular choices and with good reason.
 The flight is only about four hours but the climate is excellent.
 Tenerife has a wide variety of destinations from lively package resorts to charming country hotels.
 For nature lovers, we suggest La Palma, for walking, culture and quiet beaches.